Representation Recycling for Streaming Video Analysis: Related Work

 \subsection{Implicit Layer Models}

-Implicit layer models have seen a recent surge of interest and have been successful at numerous tasks.
-DEQs~\cite{bai2019deq} are a recent addition to the implicit model family aimed at solving sequence modeling tasks.
-DEQs pose a fixed-point solving problem as a root finding problem and utilize an iterative root finding algorithm to find a solution.
-Multiscale Deep Equilibrium Models (MDEQ)~\cite{bai2020mdeq} are the extension of the base DEQ to image-based models.
-However, training DEQs has proven to be difficult since the model grows more unstable as training progresses.
-Adding Jacobian regularization to the training procedure has been shown to mitigate this issue~\cite{bai2021stabilizing}.
+Implicit layer models have seen a recent surge of interest and have been outstanding at tackling numerous tasks.
+DEQ~\cite{bai2019deq} is a new addition to the implicit model family aimed at solving sequence modeling tasks.
+DEQ reformulates the fixed point solving problem as root-finding and utilizes an iterative root-finding algorithm to find a solution.
+Multiscale Deep Equilibrium Models (MDEQ)~\cite{bai2020mdeq} are the extension of the base DEQ to image-based models where there are multiple fixed points for different feature scales.

-In addition, Huang et al.~\cite{huang2021impsq} propose re-using the fixed-point across training iterations with the drawback of having to stay in full-batch mode for the training.
-Also, Bai et al.~\cite{bai2021neural} suggests a new initialization scheme that is realized through the use of a small network.
+Since the introduction of DEQ and MDEQ, there have been many efforts to improve and exploit implicit layer models.
+Huang et al.~\cite{huang2021impsq} propose re-using the fixed point across training iterations, however with the drawback of having to stay in full-batch mode for the training.
+Bai et al.~\cite{bai2021neural} suggest a new initialization scheme that is realized through a small network.
 Furthermore, inferring information from the last few iterations reduces the number of solver iterations required for convergence.
+Pal et al.~\cite{pal2022mixing} propose mixing implicit models with explicit models.
+Usually, implicit models are initialized from scratch, i.e. from a random point or zero, to iteratively reach the equilibrium point.
+Instead, this method first utilizes an explicit model to calculate a ``better'' starting point for the implicit model, resulting in better performance and faster inference.
+This principle of leveraging a strong initial guess is central to our work.
+Our work on StreamDEQ adapts this insight to the video domain, showing that the solution from a previous frame serves as an excellent starting point for the next.